queryluke/masseffect-5e-data/data/tool-profs/medical-kit.md

 ---
-id: medical_kit
 name: "Medical Kit"
-type: null
-cost: 5000
 ---

 Medical Kits contain the necessary tools and supplies to triage injuries and treat diseases.

-__Components__.
-A bio-scanner, medical foam, quick-hardening cast tape, a scalpel with 10 blades, a bone saw, and a pouch that can carry up to 4 medi-gel.

 __Insight__.
 When you spend 1 minute observing an organic creature, you gain additional insight on if the creature is injured or weakened.